 Manager - Fire Services

-Community Fire Protection focuses on enhancing education and awareness, that requires a greater degree of community organization and support in order to be effective.
+Tier 2 focuses on enhancing community education and awareness regarding fire prevention.
+Age specific training is available for community members, elders, young adults and children.
+Community fire prevention focuses on topics that require a greater degree of community organization and support to be effective.